 Bradford

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Bradford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Bradford lies at the foothills of the Pennines in West Yorkshire, a city surrounded by valleys, moorland, and historic towns.
+Overview ⁞ Bradford lies at the foothills of the Pennines in West Yorkshire, a city surrounded by valleys, moorland, and historic towns.
 The city centre is notable for its grand Victorian architecture, including City Hall, and cultural landmarks such as the Alhambra Theatre and National Science and Media Museum.
 The UNESCO World Heritage Site of Saltaire, a model village with historic mills and galleries, reflects Bradford’s textile heritage.
 The surrounding countryside includes Ilkley Moor and Brontë Country, with Haworth village linked to the Brontë sisters.
 Suburban towns such as Shipley, Keighley, and Bingley sit among green valleys, canals, and reservoirs, offering a mix of urban and rural scenery.

+Who governs Bradford?
 The local government for this district is: Bradford City Council (Metropolitan District).

 Constituencies in Bradford